-Our Director of Global Initiatives has also led lessons in the Lower School on “School in Japan” and “The Ocean after the Great Tohoku Earthquake of Japan,” and has read stories to students in Japanese and talked about languages.
+Our Director of Global Education has also led lessons in the Lower School on “School in Japan” and “The Ocean after the Great Tohoku Earthquake of Japan,” and has read stories to students in Japanese and talked about languages.

 During African American History month, 5th grade Music classes include units on African and African American music (including rhythms, instruments, and dance).
 Sixth graders also “tour the world” of music from Ghana, Japan, China, Korea, Iran, Egypt, Jamaica, Mexico…